StateFarm-STEM/hablogger/c/arduino/lesson2/README.md

 <br><br>

 # Ready for more?
 Next we will configire three LEDs to blink in sequence.
 You will need a single LED and a resistor, let's learn about both of them first.
 Below is an LED (Light Emitting Diode).
 Notice that one leg of the LED is longer than the other.
 The longer leg is the positive (+) side and the shorter leg is the negative (-) side.
 This is important to remember.
 Wiring the LED backward wil not allow it to light up (and could destroy it).

 <img src=images/LED.jpg width="250" >

 You will also need a resistor, which is pictured below.
 The more resistance provided by the resistor, the less current is allowed to flow to the LED.
 More current means a brighter light, less current means a dimmer light.
-If you were to skip the resistor (or use one with too little resistance), you will damage both the LED and the Pi because the LED would get more current than it can handle and the Pi would be sending more current than it can support through that pin.
+If you were to skip the resistor (or use one with too little resistance), you will damage both the LED and the board because the LED would get more current than it can handle and the board would be sending more current than it can support through that pin.
 The resistor is important to protect the circut from overloading.

 Notice the colored bands on the resistor, these indicate the amount of resistance that will be provided.
 It is admittedly a pretty cryptic system, but resistors are small so it is what it is.
 You can decode the bands using [online resitor color code calculators](https://circuitdigest.com/calculators/5-band-resistor-color-code-calculator).
 For our needs we will use a resistor that is between 220 and 330 Ohms.
 The resistor pictured below is 330 Ohms and has band colors Orange, Orange, Black, Black, Brown.